wodowiesel/PiFunk/README.md

 ![Pinout](docs/pinout-gpio-pib+.jpg)

-d) You can try to smooth the Resistence R out with a 1:X (2-43)-balun if using long HF antenna
+d) You can try to smooth the Resistance R out with a 1:X (2-43)-balun if using long HF antenna for adapting Resistance

+or use a 1:1 choke with a ferrite-ring FT-240-xx(21) for CB

 - Dummy-load: 1-100 W @ 50 Ohm "cement" or similar (aluminium case) with cooler for testing